Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

-Notably, our reduction for induced subgraphs (\cref{thm:induced-to-subgraph}) serves not only as a bridge between \cref{hypothesis:subgraph} and \labelcref{hypothesis:induced}, but also as an algorithmic tool for induced patterns that do not a priori seem to admit a strongly subcubic algorithm.
+Notably, our reduction for induced subgraphs (\cref{thm:induced-to-subgraph}) serves not only as a bridge between \cref{hypothesis:subgraph} and \labelcref{hypothesis:induced}, but also as an algorithmic tool for induced patterns that do not a priori seem to admit a truly subcubic algorithm.
 We observe that while it is unclear how to efficiently detect a triangle in an induced $P_6$-free graph or an induced $C_7$-free graph, their augmented patterns admit a \emph{degenerate coloring}.

-\begin{definition} A $3$-colored graph $H$ containing at most one triangle is \emph{degenerately colored} if, in every induced subgraph of $H$ which is not a triangle, there exists a vertex with a monochromatic neighborhood. \end{definition}
+\begin{definition} A $3$-colored graph $H$ containing at most one triangle is \emph{degenerately colored} if, in every induced subgraph of $H$ that is not a triangle, there exists a vertex with a monochromatic neighborhood. \end{definition}

 It was shown in~\cite[Theorem 2]{abboud2026triangle} that if a triangle-free pattern $H$ admits a degenerate coloring, then Triangle Detection in $H$-free graphs is solvable in $\tOrder(n^{3-2^{-(k-3)}})$ time, where $k = |V(H)|$.
 By applying the reduction from \cref{thm:induced-to-subgraph}, we obtain the following result: